sugoiJS/ORM-Demo/README.md

 ### PostModel

-  This model display the abilities of handling data using SugoiJS ORM module.
+  This model shows the abilities of SugoiJS ORM module for data handling.

   That includes basic validation, hooks and meta-properties.

 ### Index file
-  The application entry point that apply all of the model methods
+  The application entry point which applys all of the model methods

 ## Documentation